 - A Yithian lightning gun is found in Call of Cthulhu: Dark Corners of the Earth just when it's needed most.

 - Fallout 3 has Liberty Prime, a giant robot originally built for the Anchorage Reclamation in 2072, but kept idle due to power supply difficulties.
 After the bombs fell, it stood forgotten in the Pentagon ruins until the Brotherhood of Steel arrived.
 They finally get it up and running for the battle to take back Project Purity from the Enclave.
 And then blown up by a Kill Sat controlled by Enclave.
+They managed to rebuild it in Fallout 4 in order to destroy The Institute, but it can potentially be hacked and turn on the Brotherhood depending on who the player wants to side with.

 - Fallout: New Vegas has one hidden in plain sight: HELIOS One, a large solar power plant that's also linked up with a Kill Sat called Archimedes II.
 The Courier can decide whether to reactivate the connections to Archimedes II or strictly use it as it was originally designed, leaving said superweapon forgotten.